espressif/esp-mdf/docs/en/application-notes/add_new_device_en.md

 ### 1.6.
 Establishing Mesh Network

-The ESP-MESH implements manual networking and self-organized networking.
+The ESP-Mesh implements manual networking and self-organized networking.
 Users can specify the root node, leaf nodes, and parent node.
 Other unspecified nodes are connected in a self-organized way.
-For more information on the ESP-MESH networking process, please refer to [Mesh Networking](https://espressif-docs.readthedocs-hosted.com/projects/esp-idf/en/latest/api-guides/mesh.html#mesh-networking).
+For more information on the ESP-Mesh networking process, please refer to [Mesh Networking](https://espressif-docs.readthedocs-hosted.com/projects/esp-idf/en/latest/api-guides/mesh.html#mesh-networking).

 ### 1.7.
 Creating Device Handle Task

 The device receives the data from the app, then parses the data to acquire instruction, inquires about the instruction list and executes the instruction, and replies as needed.
-For detailed code, please see `$MDF_PATH/esp32-mesh/components/mdf_application/mdf_device_handle.c`, for visualized process of data handling, please refer to Chapter 4 `HTTP Data Processing`.
 Below is the process of handling a data packet:

 * The device receives data from the app: